Aung Thaw

 Between 1959 and 1968, he excavated and studied intensely the historical site of Beikthano (Peikthanomyo).
-He published many works which are today seen as authoritative papers on this site including a Preliminary report on the excavation at Peikthanomyo and his conclusive findings in 1968.
+He published many works which are today seen as authoritative papers on this site, including a Preliminary report on the excavation at Peikthanomyo and his conclusive findings in 1968.
+Aung Thaw was involved in, and published the results of, the 1969-1971 excavations of the Padah-Lin Caves.

 In 1972, he published a book on Historical sites in Burma and in 1993 co-authored a book on Ancient Myanmar Cities with Than Shwe, Sein Maung Oo, and Myint Aung.